-- the student and their learning environment relate to and define each other - learning is an on-going, interactive and contextualised process - learning behaviour should be considered in the larger cultural context to properly understand the assessment - any mismatch between students' physical, interpersonal and learning environments and student characteristics and needs is identified.
+- the student and their learning environment relate to and define each other - learning is an on-going, interactive and contextualised process - learning behaviour should be considered in the larger cultural context in order to properly understand the assessment - any mismatch between students' physical, interpersonal and learning environments and student characteristics and needs is identified.

-4. Collaborative and seamless model of service
+3.2.4 Collaborative and seamless model of service

-This principle is about consulting and working with kura/schools, kaiako/teachers, akonga/students, whānau/families and communities and professional communities of practice, to put in place effective strategies and programmes to achieve mutually agreed goals.
+This principle is about consulting and working with Ministry Learning Support, schools/kura and Kāhui Ako, teachers/kaiako, students/ akonga, families/whānau and communities and professional communities of practice, to put in place effective strategies and programmes to achieve mutually agreed goals.
 RTLB value open communication and the sharing of knowledge.

-The key to this principle is placing the student at the centre and asking "How can we best meet the needs of this student?"
+The key to this principle is placing the student at the centre and asking, "How can we best meet the needs of this student?"

-- 1. Collaborative consultation involves: - negotiating, facilitating and supporting kura/schools to make sustainable change - parents, whānau/families contributing information and being involved in the development of goals - working with kaiako/teachers to build capability and knowledge to provide effective learning environments for all students - encouraging student participation in planning progression and evaluating their learning - team members using a collaborative, proactive and solutions focussed framework as described in the RTLB practice sequence - co-construction of goals and interventions. - 2.
+1. Collaborative consultation involves:

+- negotiating, facilitating and supporting schools//kura to make sustainable change - parents, families/whānau contributing information and being involved in the development of goals - working with teachers/ kaiako to build capability and knowledge to provide effective learning environments for all children and young people - encouraging learner participation in planning their progression and evaluating their learning - team members using a collaborative, proactive and solutions focussed framework as described in the RTLB practice sequence - co-construction of goals and interventions. - 2.
 Seamless inter-professional practice is when professionals learn with, from and about each other to strengthen their own professional identity and practice and to collaboratively improve outcomes for all.
-This involves: - RTLB, Ministry of Education Special Education and agencies from different professional backgrounds working together with whānau/families and kura/schools to support improved outcomes for tamariki/students - all members of the team participating and relying upon one another to accomplish common goals - maximising the strengths and skills of all team members - developing and maintaining professional, trusting and respectful relationships - · communicating with clarity and openness - facilitating interaction, exchange and co-reflection of the inter-professional team - supporting transition between RTLB, Ministry of Education Special Education and other agencies - improving practice within each profession to better support and complement that of others.
+This involves: - RTLB, Ministry of Education Learning Support and agencies from different professional backgrounds working together with families/whānau and schools//kura and Kāhui Ako to support improved outcomes for students/tamariki. - all members of the team participating and relying upon one another to accomplish common goals - maximising the strengths and skills of all team members - developing and maintaining professional, trusting and respectful relationships - communicating with clarity and openness - facilitating interaction, exchange and co-reflection of the inter-professional team - supporting transition between RTLB, Ministry of Education Learning Support and other agencies - improving practice within each profession to better support and complement that of others.

-5. Strengths based
+3.2.5 Strengths based

-RTLB value all people involved and seek to maximise their potential and participation.
+RTLB value all people involved in facilitating improved outcomes for children and young people and seek to maximise their potential and participation.
 This principle is about finding solutions by looking at the strengths and resources of:

-- students
+- learners

 - parents, whānau/families

-- kaiako/teachers
+- teachers/kaiako

-- the kura/school
+- the school/kura

 - iwi.